Madhumita2705/ECG-Anomaly-Detection---MIT-BIH-Arrhythmia-Database/README.md

-# ECG Anamoly Detection – MIT-BIH Dataset
+# ECG Anomaly Detection – MIT-BIH Dataset

 ## Overview
 This repository contains a stack of projects on ECG arrhythmia detection using the MIT-BIH Arrhythmia Database.
 The work progresses through multiple phases, starting with beat-level classification and extending into feature engineering, sequence modeling, and explainable AI.